deephaven/deephaven-core/pyclient/docs/source/examples.rst

 Execute a script server side
 ############################

 `session.run_script()` can be used to execute code on the Deephaven server.
 This is useful when operations cannot be done on the client-side, such as creating a dynamic table writer.
-This example shows how to execute a script server-side:
+This example shows how to execute a script server-side and retrieve a table generated from the script:

     from pydeephaven import Session

     session = Session()

     script = """

-    from deephaven.TableTools import emptyTable
+    from deephaven import empty_table

-    table = emptyTable(8).update("Index = i")
+    table = empty_table(8).update(["Index = i"])

     """

     session.run_script(script)

+    table = session.open_table("table")

+    print(table.snapshot())

 Error handling
 ##############